anax291/TasteOfDecor/README.md

 ---

-Please [click here](https://www.npmjs.com/package/json-server) for reading more about json server.
+Please [click here](https://www.npmjs.com/package/json-server) to read more about json server.

 ---